transilluminate/download-station/README.md

-  delete <id>               - deletes the download pause <id>                - pauses the download resume <id>               - resumes the download add <url> <destination>   - adds the url http(s) or magnet link to destination [optional]
+  delete <id>               - deletes the download pause <id>                - pauses the download resume <id>               - resumes the download add <url> <destination>   - adds the url http(s) or magnet link, to destination (optional)
-                            - note: the destination folder must exist as a path from the server
-                            - for example smb://server/share/folder, use share/folder/subfolder
+                              note: the destination folder must exist as a path from the server for example smb://server/share/folder, use share/folder
 ```